deejross/python3-pywbem/README.md

 A: Python's `ssl` module got an update for 3.4 that made it more secure.
 Specifically, adding the `create_default_context` function which sets some sane defaults depending on the environment.

+Q: Don't you want to make this library better than the original by adding features that don't exist in the original PyWBEM?

+A: Yes and No. I want this library to be a complete drop-in replacement for PyWBEM for those of us on modern platforms.
+However, I started a new WBEM/CIM library from scratch that is completely separate from PyWBEM.
+This is where new development is taking place: https://github.com/deejross/python3-wbem

 Q: How difficult was it to port PyWBEM to Python 3 while maintaining Python 2.6+ compatibility?

 A: Short answer: more difficult than I'd hoped.
 From what I can tell, PyWBEM supports Python 2.3+ (maybe even earlier releases).
 That meant a lot of the code was calling deprecated methods even by Python 2.6 standards.
 I'm not going to lie, the conversion of `NocaseDict` was the cause of many problems during testing and I can't tell you how many `has_key` calls needed to be converted to the more modern `in` syntax.